-- A. Required Grade Point Average: Students recommended for the Associate in Arts or Associate in Science degrees must achieve a grade point average of 2.0 as a minimum on all course work attempted (a minimum of 60 hours) excluding any courses repeated or reprieved and excluding physical education activity courses. - B. General Education Core Courses: A total of 37 credit hours of General Education courses, as listed in the General Education Requirements, are required for each Associate in Arts or Associate in Science degree and include the following core courses.
-Requirements may vary depending on the student's major. - 1.
-Communication: A minimum of nine credit hours that must include ENGL 1113, ENGL 1213, and COMM 1113. - 2.
+- A. Required Grade Point Average: Students recommended for the Associate in Arts (AA) or Associate in Science (AS) degrees must achieve a grade point average of 2.0 as a minimum on all course work attempted (a minimum of 60 hours) excluding any courses repeated or reprieved and excluding physical education activity courses.
+Some programs may require a higher grade or grade point average on specific courses to meet graduation requirements. - B. General Education Core Courses: A total of 37 credit hours of General Education courses, as listed in the General Education Requirements, are required for each Associate in Arts or Associate in Science degree and include the following core courses.
+Requirements may vary depending on the student's major. - Communication: A minimum of nine credit hours that must include ENGL 1113, ENGL 1213, and COMM 1113. - 2.
 U.S. History and U.S. Government: A minimum of six credit hours that must include HIST 1483 or HIST 1493 and POLS 1113. - 3.
 Science: A minimum of seven credit hours.
 At least one course must be a laboratory science. - 4.
 Humanities: A minimum of six credit hours chosen from courses designated as Humanities. - 5.
 Mathematics: A minimum of three credit hours. - 6.
-Required Electives: One three-credit hour course from one of the following disciplines: psychology, social sciences, foreign language, fine arts (music, art, theatre). - 7.
-Additional liberal arts and sciences courses needed to meet the minimum total of 37 credits.
+Required Electives: One three-credit hour course from one of the following disciplines: psychology, social sciences, foreign language, fine arts (music, art, theatre). - Additional liberal arts and sciences courses needed to meet the minimum total of 37 credits. - C. The remaining minimum of 23 semester credit hours of academic work shall be applicable to the student's major, including any prerequisite courses necessary for the anticipated upper-division program.
+Requirements are listed in specific degree plans.
+Students should check with the institution they intend to transfer into to verify whether there are minimum course grade requirements.

-- C. The remaining minimum of 23 semester credit hours of academic work shall be applicable to the student's major, including any prerequisite courses necessary for the anticipated upper-division program.
-Requirements are listed in specific degree plans - D. As required by State Regents policy, to receive an A.A. or A.S. degree, students must demonstrate computer proficiency, including a basic knowledge of operating systems, word processing, and the ethical use of Internet research capabilities.
+D. As required by State Regents policy, to receive an AA or AS degree, students must demonstrate computer proficiency, including a basic knowledge of operating systems, word processing, and the ethical use of internet research capabilities.
 See Computer Proficiency Requirement below.